Skip to content

 • Very popular among master’s and PhD applicants

-• Hungary:
+• Hungary

 • Stipendium Hungaricum

-• France:
+• France

 • Eiffel Excellence Scholarships

-• Sweden:
+• Sweden

-• Swedish Institute Scholarships for Global Professionals
+• Swedish Institute Scholarships

-• Covers full tuition and living costs; highly competitive
+• Covers full tuition and living costs (highly competitive)

-• Italy:
+• Italy

-• Regional government scholarships (like EDISU in Piedmont)
+• Regional scholarships like EDISU

 Ireland 20 hrs (term), 40 hrs (holidays) Retail, logistics, hospitality